What Is Subordinated Debt?

 Cons

-There are downsides to subordinated debt, or any kind of debt, though.
-DeAngelis says that the weight of debt payments can crush a business, even if that company has existed for decades.
-He points to the company Toys "R" Us, which went out of business largely because of how much debt it owed.
+As mentioned, subordinated debt has its downsides, too.
+DeAngelis says the weight of debt payments can crush a business, even if that company has existed for decades.

 Another downside is higher interest rates, since subordinated debt is riskier for lenders.
 These loans, then, are typically more costly to business owners than senior or unsubordinated debt.